-Luan Linden Phillips is a senior analyst in the Research and Reviews team at the National Institute for Health Research Horizon Scanning Centre (NIHR HSC).
-The NIHR HSC provides horizon scanning intelligence about selected key new and emerging health technologies to NICE, the Department of Health and national NHS policy makers.
-Luan's responsibilities include pharmaceuticals and medical devices, and she has a particular interest in diagnostics.
+Luan Linden-Phillips is a senior analyst at the NIHR Horizon Scanning Research & Intelligence Centre (HSRIC), which provides information about selected new and emerging technologies to NICE, the Department of Health and national policy makers.

-Luan is an experienced health technology analyst with a broad knowledge of the health policy environment and market access issues that confront innovative new health technologies.
-As part of the NIHR HSC Reviews team, Luan produces and supervises a diverse range of tailored disease- and technology-specific reports to assist in NHS policy and commissioning decisions, engaging with key stakeholders in the health care landscape.
+Luan is an experienced analyst with a broad knowledge of the policy and market access issues that confront innovative new health technologies.
+She has previously held other, senior positions at the Centre, including specific work on devices and diagnostics.
+Working with stakeholders, including health professionals and commercial developers, Luan has produced and supervised a diverse range of tailored disease and technology-specific reports to assist in NHS policy and commissioning decisions.

 MSc in Toxicology, University of Birmingham, 2000